quanser/Quanser_Interactive_Labs_Resources/docs/source/Workspaces/index.rst

     table {
     table-layout: fixed;
     width: 100%;
-    /* the prevents the th scrolling up by the default border size before "sticking" */
+    /* This prevents the scrolling up by the default border size before "sticking" */
     border-collapse: separate;
     border-spacing: 0;
     }